 Unit 6 – Digital photography: You will learn about the role of photography in media production, including how to use photographic equipment as well as the skills and techniques required to create photographs for media products.

 Unit 7 – Digital publishing: You will learn about modern publishing techniques and how to use desktop publishing software, including developing the skills and techniques required to create material for publishing in both print and digital formats.

 Unit 8 – Digital video production: In this unit you will learn about the role of video in media production.
 You will learn how to use video equipment and post-production software and will develop the skills and techniques required to create your own video products.

 Unit 9 – Digital audio production: You will learn about the role of audio in media production and how to use audio equipment and software.
 You will develop the skills and techniques required to create your own audio products.

 Unit 10 – Presentation skills: In this unit you will learn about the importance of presentation skills in all areas of the media industry.
 You will learn the skills and techniques required to present in a range of media situations such as in a studio or to a prospective client.

 What does this course lead on to?

-Successful completion of this course to the required standard allows access to most Level 3 courses at Highlands College, including but not limited to OCR Extended Diploma in Media Production (Level 3).
+Successful completion of this course to the required standard allows access to most Level 3 courses at Highlands College, including but not limited to UAL Extended Diploma in Media Production (Level 3).

 How much will it cost?